isaac-ndungu/National-park-digital-platform/README.md

 # Safarii — Kenya Safari Discovery Platform

 Safarii is a frontend safari travel platform for discovering Kenya's national parks, lodges, and curated safari packages.
-The project is built with HTML, Tailwind CSS, and vanilla JavaScript.
+The project is built with HTML, Tailwind CSS, and vanilla JavaScript as a single-page application, with no frameworks or build tools required.
+All content is loaded dynamically from JSON data files at runtime, making the platform fully data-driven and easy to maintain.

 ## Contributor